Sternfield

 Sternfield is a village in Suffolk, England.
 It is located 1 mi south of Saxmundham, its post town.
 The village is very small and irregularly built, and is wholly agricultural.

-The village contains a grade II* listed church dedicated to St. Mary Magdalene.
+The village contains a church dedicated to Mary Magdalene.
+It is Grade II* listed for its surviving medieval work, notably the south porch and tower.

 During the 1960s and 1970s Lt.
-Col. Sir Eric and Lady Penn lived at Sternfield House, a large house next to the church with extensive gardens and as Sir Eric was the comptroller of the Lord Chamberlain's office and a trusted presence in Buckingham Palace, senior members of the royal family came and stayed at Sternfield House on a number of occasions.
+Col. Sir Eric and Lady Penn lived at Sternfield House, a large house next to the church with extensive gardens and as Sir Eric was the comptroller of the Lord Chamberlain's Office and a trusted presence in Buckingham Palace, senior members of the royal family came and stayed at Sternfield House on a number of occasions.
 Princess Margaret came most often, but the Queen also came at least once and attended St Mary Magdalene's, as did the Queen Mother.

-Another notable property is Sternfield Hall, with its classic Georgian soft red brick facade and late 16th Century wing which is probably the site of a medieval manor house where on April 27, 1385, a licence to crenellate at Sternefeld (Sternfield) was granted to Sir Michael de la Pole by Richard II in year eight of his reign.
+Another notable property is Sternfield Hall, with its classic Georgian soft red brick facade and late 16th-century wing which is probably the site of a medieval manor house where on 27 April 1385, a licence to crenellate at Sternefeld (Sternfield) was granted to Sir Michael de la Pole by Richard II in year eight of his reign.